Code360In/katacoda-scenarios-41/git-03-remove-file-from-commit/step2.md

 `git checkout .`{{execute}}

+`git status`{{execute}}

-All changes are reverted and our repository (or directory) in consistent with previous commit.
+All changes are reverted and our directory in consistent with previous commit.